Adapting scripts to PDB version 3

 Formerly, ScriptFu would not accept a call construct, to a PDB procedure, where the argument count was wrong, except for the case when you provided one argument to a PDB procedure that took zero arguments, called a nullary function.

-Now, when a script has the wrong count of arguments to a PDB procedure:
+Now, ScriptFu is now more forgiving in calls to PDB procedures.
+When a script has the wrong count of arguments to a PDB procedure:

 -